 This map of the Toronto Islands will set you up for success if you’re just fancying a wander, but if you’re looking for specific activities to keep the kids entertained, the island is full of them.

-- If you have kids over 4 feet or only one parent will be accompanying kids on most rides, just buy tickets as needed for the other parent, rather than a day pass for both.
+- If you have kids over 4 feet or only one parent will be accompanying kids on most rides, it could save you some money to buy tickets as needed for the other parent, rather than a day pass for both.

-- There are plenty of picnic areas in Centreville and around the islands, so packing your own food is a great alternative if you’re not into the limited options available (mostly pizza, fries, and hot dogs).
+- There are plenty of picnic areas in Centreville and around the islands, so packing your own food is a great alternative if you’re not into the limited options available, which is primarily pizza, fries, hot dogs, and sweets.

 - There are lockers at Centreville, but you’ll likely appreciate a stroller or wagon to tow stuff around.

-Since 1959, this petting-zoo-type farm on Centre Island has housed animals like sheep, cows, pigs, goats, and peacocks.
+Since 1959, Far Enough Farm on Centre Island (right beside Centreville) has housed animals like sheep, cows, pigs, goats, and peacocks.
 Entry to the farm is free.

 There is one main playground located on the island where little ones can climb and swing to their heart’s content.
 There’s also a nearby splash pad and maze located beside Franklin Children’s Garden.